apache/druid/docs/tutorials/tutorial-jupyter-index.md

   ./it.sh up <category>
   ```

-  Replace `<catagory>` with one of the available integration test categories.
+  Replace `<category>` with one of the available integration test categories.
 See the integration
   test `README.md` for details.

 ## Simple Druid API